- About ACI

 The Court Reporting Program – Stenograph Machine

-A court reporter uses a stenograph machine to document all statements made in official proceedings.
-The machine allows the reporter to press multiple keys at a time to record combinations of letters representing sounds, words, or phrases.
+A court reporter uses the stenograph machine to document all statements made in official proceedings.
+This machine allows the reporter to press multiple keys at a time to record combinations of letters that represent sounds, words or phrases.
 The words are then translated to English by computer-aided transcription software.
 Court reporters often work at speeds of 225 words per minute.

 Click here for the program description and outline of our Court Reporting program.